 This all sounds great, but you’re probably wondering why, if waterless is so obviously the way to go, the vast majority of products are still formulated with water?
 Simple.
 It’s a very affordable ingredient.
 “Conversely, waterless products can be more expensive to formulate since you’re utilizing more botanical extracts and ingredients within the formula,” Chang says.
-But before you write off waterless skincare for being too pricey, take a look at a few of our waterless picks—they’re all under $90.
+But before you write off waterless skincare for being too pricey, take a look at a few of our waterless picks—none are over $100.

 Check out the waterless Korean skincare must-haves and a few waterless brands based here in the U.S.